 As opposed to cemented techniques, the cement-less prosthesis components are wedged or, in part, screwed into the bone.
 To this end, the surgeon has to fit the artificial acetabular cup and the implant stem into bone accurately.
 Consequently, the metal surfaces of the prosthesis components are in direct contact with the bone.
 The latter slowly grows into the implant to form a secure attachment for the artificial hip joint.

 Hybrid implant combine both cemented and cement-less fixation methods; the acetabular cup is placed without cement whilst the hip implant prosthesis stem is cemented.

 Physical therapy is an important part of the recovery process of hip replacement surgery.
 After leaving the hospital, some people have physical therapy in their home or at a clinic, while others stay in a specialised rehabilitation facility abroad for a few days.

 Why did patients choose to have hip replacement surgery abroad?

-- Costs of hip replacement surgery – hip replacement surgery abroad can often be found at a fraction of the price in the UK (between £3500 – £6000).
+- Costs of hip replacement surgery – surgery abroad can often be found at a fraction of the price in the UK (between £3500 – £6000).

-- No waiting lists hip replacement surgery –NHS are having long waiting lists for hip replacement surgery (over 21 weeks), but by travelling abroad you can get treatment significantly sooner.
+- No waiting lists hip replacement –NHS are having long waiting lists (over 21 weeks), but by travelling abroad you can get treatment significantly sooner.
 And in almost all cases you will be able to get a refund for hip replacement abroad.

 - Specialised services – private clinics abroad tend to offer specialised orthopaedic surgeons, well educated medical staff newest medical equipment.
 In situations when you are paying for service, you are expecting high-level orthopaedic surgeon and that is what private medical clinics abroad do offer.
 And who would not want to be treated by the same doctor who has operated on professional athletes?